Event-Based Framework for Agile Resilience in Criticality-Aware Wireless Networks: Coordinated Deployment of Resilience Stages

 \paragraph{Stage 2 Trigger} If the HC and/or LC queue backlogs of UE $i$ exceed $Q^{h/l}_{\mathrm{max},i}$ \emph{due to a detected link blockage}, Stage 2 with one-sided AP cooperation is activated at AP $j$, $i\in\mathcal{I}_j$ i.e., AP $j$ requests the received signal of AP $j'$, $j'\neq j$ to support the decoding of its intended messages.

-\paragraph{Stage 3 Trigger} If the system is in Stage 2 and any buffer exceeds the threshold for $n_e$ consecutive time slots, the transmission scheme switches to full AP cooperation and central decoding at the CU, initiating power allocation optimization as described in Section \ref{sec:full_coop}.
-The parameter $n_e$ accounts for the delay induced by optimizing power allocation.
+\paragraph{Stage 3 Trigger} If the system is already in Stage 2 and any buffer exceeds the threshold for $n_e$ consecutive time slots, the scheme escalates to Stage 3.
+The CU takes over central decoding of all messages and initiates power allocation optimization as described in Section \ref{sec:full_coop}.
+The parameter $n_e$ reflects the delay induced by optimizing power allocation.
 Thereby, Stage 3 is activated only if Stage 2 fails to reduce the queue backlog below the threshold after multiple time slots.
 When the blockage state changes in Stage 3, transmit power is re-optimized with a delay of $n_e$ slots.
-Events are triggered based on the monitored state of queues and channels.
-Apart from a single time slot delay for blockage detection, we assume no additional delay for event detection, and the trigger takes effect immediately in the next time slot.
+Aside from a single-slot detection delay, triggers are assumed to take immediate effect in the next time slot.
 The system reverts to Stage 1 when all blocked links are recovered.